 Global access to advanced radiographic and CT solutions

-Waygate Technologies offers worldwide access to advanced radiography and computer tomography (CT) solutions, ensuring precision and reliability for non-destructive testing (NDT) .
+Waygate Technologies offers worldwide access to advanced radiography and computer tomography (CT) solutions, ensuring precision and reliability for non-destructive testing (NDT).
 Our systems are designed to provide peace of mind, helping industries maintain the highest safety standards while optimizing production efficiency.

 With the broadest range of X-ray and CT technologies available, Waygate Technologies supports diverse industrial needs.
 Our solutions include conventional mobile film-based X-ray, computed and digital X-ray (CR and DR), as well as 2D and 3D CT systems.
 These innovations empower you to perform inspections with unmatched accuracy and speed.

+You can also count on our support for our X-ray solutions.
 Our robust radiographic and tomographic solutions seamlessly integrate into your production environments.
 Whether you're conducting complex inspections or routine testing, our efficient, reliable systems help reduce costs and save time, allowing you to produce safer, more reliable equipment at every stage of the manufacturing process.

 What we do?